Pricing

 Case Management Discussion/Pre-Hearing Review

-These are preliminary hearings which can either be administrative to agree what the issues are and set the hearing dates or they can be hearings at which key issues will be decided such as whether or not a Claimant is disabled.
+These are preliminary hearings which can either be administrative to agree what the issues are and set the hearing dates or they can be hearings at which key issues will be decided such as whether or not a claimant is disabled.
 They will not be required in every case, generally only complex discrimination/whistleblowing cases.
-Often the Tribunal will issue standard directions but sometimes there will be the need to actually attend the Tribunal in person, because one party is not represented or because witness evidence is required.
+Often the tribunal will issue standard directions but sometimes there will be the need to actually attend the Tribunal in person, because one party is not represented or because witness evidence is required.

 On the basis that a preliminary hearing is required at an initial stage then the approximate time spent will be as follows: